- Acyclovir oral tablet only comes as a generic drug. It doesn’t have a brand-name version.

 - swelling of your throat or tongue

 Call 911 or go to the nearest emergency room if you develop these symptoms.
-Don’t take this drug again if you’ve ever had an allergic reaction to it.
+Do not take this drug again if you’ve ever had an allergic reaction to it.
 Taking it again could be fatal (cause death).

 Warnings for certain groups